Quasiparticle cooling algorithms for quantum many-body state preparation: Detailed balance and thermal state preparation with MCP

 where $\rho_{\vec{\alpha}\vec{\alpha}}$ are the many-body populations in Eq.~(\ref{eq:GGE}), $\varepsilon$ is the total quasienergy of the many-body eigenstate.

-This can be achieved by cooling the system using the MCP with the parameter $\beta = 1/2T_{\rm eff}$, and the additional constraint that the coupling operators $V_j$ appearing in Eq.~(\ref{eq:couplingops}) are \emph{Hermitian}.
-Then, the general rate equation, Eq.~(\ref{eq:rate_equation}), replacing $\hat \sigma^\pm_j$ with the Hermitian operators $V_j$, can be written as
+This can be achieved by cooling the system using the MCP with the parameter $\beta = 1/T_{\rm eff}$, and the additional constraint that the cooling operators $\hat A^a$ appearing in Eq.~(\ref{eq:AB}) are Hermitian.
+Then, the general rate equation, Eq.~(\ref{eq:rate_equation}), with the Hermitian operators $\hat A^a$, can be written as

 where

 and $\Delta(\vec{\alpha}, \vec{\beta}) = \varepsilon(\vec{\alpha})-\varepsilon(\vec{\beta})$ are the Bohr frequencies.
 If the \emph{detailed balance} condition holds, that is, when the terms inside the bracket above vanish identically,